Teamwork-Analytics/scenario-a/README.md

-# Teamwork Dashboard GitHub Page (dashboard-ghpage)
+# Teamwork Dashboard GitHub Page (scenario-a)

-Deployed GitHub Page for teamwork dashboard at https://teamwork-analytics.github.io/dashboard-ghpage/
+Deployed GitHub Page for teamwork dashboard at https://teamwork-analytics.github.io/scenario-a/

 ## Overview

 This repository provides a simplified teamwork dashboard hosted on GitHub Pages.
-The deployed Page demonstrates some dynamic interactions of the dashboard using the data from Session 350 (Peninsula Campus 2023).
+The deployed Page demonstrates some dynamic interactions of the dashboard using the data from Session 416 (Peninsula Campus 2024).
 It does not require any backend server connection to be hosted, and is merely for showcasing teamwork analysis dashboard and its visualisations.

 ### What can the deployed dashboard do?

-On the [application](https://teamwork-analytics.github.io/dashboard-ghpage/), users can:
+On the [application](https://teamwork-analytics.github.io/scenario-a/), users can:

 1. **Phases Selection:** Click phases (All, Scenario started, Handover ends, etc.) to modify the timeline range.
 2. **Timeline Control:** Undo and redo timeline changes for easy navigation.